senpl/Fit-workout-fast/Contributing.md

 You can also check out the developer's profile [here](https://github.com/brodeurlv).

-Thank you for your interest in contributing to Fit workout fast.
+Thank you for your interest in contributing to Workouts'N'Rest.
 I appreciate all the help with finding and fixing bugs, making performance improvements, and other tasks.
 Every contribution is helpful and I thank you for your effort.